-As you start creating your email invitation, be sure to include all the key information your attendees will need to know, such as the date, time, location and cost.
+As you start creating your email invitation, be sure to include all the key information your attendees will need to know, such as the date, time, location, and cost.
 Keep the text to the point so that you’re not sending an email that’s too long, and make sure you outline the benefits of attending.
 Let your attendees know what great things they can expect if they come to your event, not just that it’s a fundraiser for your organization.
-And, if they need to register for your event use an easy to click call to action button so they can do it right away.
+And, if they need to register for your event, use an easy-to-click CTA button so they can do it right away.

 Send out one or two reminders to your attendees once they’ve signed up, depending on how far in the future your event is.
-Also send your volunteers any additional information they’ll need to work at your event, especially if it’s different from what your attendees need to know.
-And always include a donation call to action button in your email so if someone can’t attend they can easily make a donation to your cause.
+Also, send your volunteers any additional information they’ll need to work at your event, especially if it’s different from what your attendees need to know.
+And always include a donation CTA button in your email, so, if someone can’t attend, they can easily make a donation to your cause.

 5. After the event